obsidiansystems/obelisk/README.md

 ### Interpreting dependencies in `ob repl`

 It is sometimes helpful to unpack dependency thunks and import them as interpreted files in `ob repl`.
-To do this, you just need to add those packages' cabal files to your project's `cabal.project`.
+To do this, add those packages' cabal files to your project's `cabal.project`.
 Make sure the set of packages there is the same as the set of packages obelisk is interpreting, e.g. using the `--no-interpret` and `--interpret` flags to `ob repl`.
+You may also need to add the dependencies' files to your git index temporarily so that Haskell.nix doesn't filter them out.

 ## Deploying